Pavel-Kliukin/HTML_CSS_Study/SpeedGame/readme.md

-# Speed Game
+# Speed Game with James Bond theme

-## The game works, but I didn't do the design yet :(
-Sounds doesn't ready as well

 ## Rules
+- At the start, you have 3 lives
-- after game started, you should click the highlighted cirlces and get points
+- after game started, you should kill your enemy by cklicking on him before he shot you
-- if you click the circle after it lost it's highlight, you loose
+- if you click wrong window, you loose 1 life
-- if you don't click any circkles 4 times in a row, you loose
+- if you don't click on your enemy befor his shot, you also loose 1 life